enragedginger/clj-pool-party/README.md

 For the `clj-pool-party` use case, we obey this restriction by setting `max-size` to 5.
 For the "new connection per request" route, we set up a basic `Semaphore` with 5 permits.

+Using a connection pool for HttpClient instances when making repeated, parallel calls to the same server provides performance benefits that scale with the number of concurrent requests.

 ## Dev